AshtonElliott/ConfliBERT-dockerV2/README.md

 ## Configuration Files

-A typical config file (`configs/insightCrime.json`) might look like:
+A typical config file (`configs/insightCrime.json`) should look like:
 ```json
 {
   "task": "multilabel",